-Cloud computing provides wide opportunities for process automation.
+Cloud computing in telecom industry provides wide opportunities for process automation.
 Thus, all routine tasks are performed automatically and without staff intervention, reducing human error risk to zero.

 In addition, automated scaling helps respond quickly to unpredictable changes and customer demands, organizing the chaos of complex operations.
 And cloud performance optimization helps to perform tasks rapidly and efficiently.

 Personalized Services Challenge